Adoption Walkthrough

 -

 The journey of your puppy begins with thorough genetic and physical screenings for both parents, followed by exceptional care for the expectant mother.
 This includes prenatal vitamins, ultrasounds, regular vet visits, premium nutrition, and a safe, assisted labor and delivery.
-For the puppies, we ensure proper care, including bottle or tube feeding if necessary, routine deworming, grooming, weekly photo sessions, vaccinations, socialization, and, of course, endless love.
+For the puppies, we ensure proper care, including bottle or tube feeding if necessary, routine deworming, grooming, litter training, weekly photo sessions, vaccinations, socialization, and, of course, endless love.

 On pickup day, each puppy will receive a thoughtfully curated gift basket.
 This will include a travel carrier filled with treats, toys, a cozy blanket, a container of their food, and their full health records.
 They'll also be wearing a new collar to match their new beginning.

 *Please note, pet puppies will not come with AKC papers.
-Only breeding or show-quality puppies will be provided with AKC registration.

 As a dedicated breeder, I remain available to answer any questions or address concerns long after the puppies leave for their forever homes.
 I’m just an email away and here to support you every step of the way. -